Welcome to your A-Z Handbook on living in halls!

 To accept your offer of accommodation, you must pay a £250 deposit.
 For more information go to 'deposits'.

-For more information about the terms and conditions of your residency, please see student residence agreement 2023-2024 or student residence agreement 2024/25.
+For more information about the terms and conditions of your residency, please see the Students Residence Agreement.

 Open Monday – Friday, 08:30 – 17:30, the Accommodation Office are available for help with requests for room transfers and other hall contract queries.